spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 ![](https://i.imgur.com/3IBF1Is.png)

 1. Stefan deposits 1000 USDC to the bridge contract on Ethereum.
-2. The USDC token is then locked in the bridge contract.
+2. The USDC token is then locked in this bridge contract.
-3. The bridge contract sends a message to another bridge contract on the Polygon Network.
+3. An external party, such as an incentivised relayer or a validator, posts a proof of said deposit to the bridge contract on Polygon.
+4. The bridge contract on Polygon verifies that the proof (which is typically a Merkle path) is valid and is included in the latest finalized block of the Ethereum blockchain (note: if Ethereum were still running a PoW consensus, the validation would involve checking that the deposit tx on Ethereum is buried under enough number of blocks, similar to how CEXes wait a number of blocks before considering a deposit into a PoW chain confirmed).
-4. The bridge contract on Polygon Network mints 1000 USDC on Polygon and transfers the tokens to Stefan's Polygon address.
+5. The bridge contract on Polygon Network mints 1000 USDC on Polygon and transfers the tokens to Stefan's Polygon address.

 **Withdrawing assets back to the Original chain:**
 Now suddenly, Stefan wakes up one day and would like to withdraw the 1000 USDC back to Ethereum Network.